 The paper also focuses on the impact these regulations may have on SMEs, which are some of the main beneficiaries of the FinTech movement.
 FinTech is increasingly viewed as a potential solution for the credit gap that SMEs often face around the world, raising questions about how to lend to small businesses that often exist in challenging environments.

 The Georgetown research team shared their findings at a roundtable discussion in April.
-The full research paper is available here, and a blog post drafted by Hilary Halpern (MBA ‘17) for the World Economic Forum on the subject can be read here.
+To read further, explore the full research paper is available and a blog post drafted by Hilary Halpern (MBA ‘17) for the World Economic Forum on the subject.